Non-Interest Expense

 Nowadays, shareholders tend to look more deeply into executive salaries to ensure they do not get unnecessary compensation.
 Shareholders would want to reduce the company's costs, so they prefer competitive pay for managers.

-This expense is the operating cost of a bank.
-Employee costs, information technology costs, legal fees, consulting services, postage and stationery, material cost components, and costs associated with renting or leasing buildings constitute the non-interest expenses.
+This expense is a bank's operating cost.
+Employee costs, information technology costs, legal fees, consulting services, postage and stationery, material cost components, and costs associated with renting or leasing buildings constitute non-interest expenses.

 Banks with low operating costs will enjoy economies of scale, allowing them to spread lower costs over larger revenues.
 Non-interest expenses are a major constituent of a bank's overall expenses; the overhead ratio is calculated using non-interest as an overhead.